SPAETH

 You don't have to sign someone else's contract.

 Contracts are negotiable and are primarily intended to benefit the person or entity that paid for them to be drafted.
+The Architect's contract benefits the Architect.
+The GC's contract benefits the GC.
+The Owner's contract protects the Owner.
 But you don't have to sign the contract as presented.
 You can negotiate.

 When confronted with a contract someone else drafted, here are some of the things you should look for: